Scott2bReal/RB129/RB129_study_questions_answers.md

 29. How are encapsulation and method access control related?

+    Encapsulation and method access control are closely related in that they both involve hiding aspects of the inner workings of classes.
+Encapsulation refers to the hiding of implementation details of a class from other parts of the program, while method access control refers to hiding those implementation details from users of the class.
+The line is a bit blurry, as sometimes the "user" of a class can be a programmer making changes to existing code.
+Both are in place in order to protect the integrity of the inner workings of a class, and make its interaction with the rest of the code more predictable.

 30. What are the differences between public, private, and protected methods?

+    Public methods are available from anywhere in the code.
+They can be called on any object of a given class.

+    Private methods are only available from within the class itself, and may not be called with an explicit receiver.
+Only the current instance of the class has access to private methods

+    Protected methods act as private methods outside of a class, but inside the class they act as public methods and can be called with explicit receivers.

 31. What are collaborator objects?
 Why are they important in OOP?

+    Collaborator objects are objects that have been stored as instance variables of another object.
+The are important as they form the basis for how OOP works in Ruby.
+Since everything is an object, those objects must be able to be used to define the state of objects.

 ---